Mike Alewitz: Kent State shootings

-On April 30, 1970, U.S. President Richard Nixon, having recently pledged to withdraw 150,000 troops from Vietnam, instead went on television and announced the expansion of American war efforts into Cambodia.
+On April 30, 1970, U.S. President Richard Nixon, after having recently pledged to withdraw 150,000 American troops from the Vietnam War, Nixon announced the expansion of American war efforts into Cambodia.
 At Kent State, as occurred on many college campuses across the country, Nixon’s announcement inspired passionate student protest and clashes with authorities.
 Ohio Governor James Rhodes sent National Guardsmen to occupy the Kent State campus and restore order, but on May 4, during a student-run anti-war rally, several of the guardsmen fired on protesting students, killing four and wounding nine others.

 Alewitz was an eyewitness to the shootings, with some of his close friends counted among the victims.
 In the immediate wake of the tragedy, Alewitz fled campus to avoid arrest but was soon detained by a group of “vigilantes” who pursued the Kent State protestors.
 Police arrived and arrested Alewitz, who was then barred from returning to the university.

-After leaving Kent State, Alewitz became a leader of the national student strike that followed the shootings and traveled to Washington, DC, to address a crowd of over 100,000 people at a mass anti-war demonstration on May 9, 1970.
-Alewitz later served as National Chairman of the Committee of Kent State Massacre Eyewitnesses and was subpoenaed to testify before the Presidential Commission on Campus Unrest (Scranton Commission) where he spoke extensively about the shootings.
+After leaving Kent State, Alewitz became a leader of the national student strike that followed the shootings and traveled to Washington, D.C., to address a crowd of over 100,000 people at a mass anti-war demonstration on May 9, 1970.
+Alewitz later served as National Chairman of the Committee of Kent State Massacre Eyewitnesses and was subpoenaed to testify before the Presidential Commission on Campus Unrest, known as the Scranton Commission, where he spoke extensively about the shootings.

+Career

 Anti-war activity

 Following the tragedy at Kent State, Alewitz moved to Austin, Texas, where he became a leader of the Austin Student Mobilization Committee and the Texas statewide anti-war coalition.
 His involvement in student outreach to active-duty GIs there led to him being barred from local military bases and placed on the Attorney General’s list of “subversives.”